notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 ## The Chinese
 ## The Russians
 ## The Jews
+- ? were they miffed in a way similar to Asians?   [[Barro25demsNeedToCleanHouse|Barro25demsNeedToCleanHouse]]
 ## The Gays
 ## Lying Republicans
 - in Dawson23cognitiveAbilityVotingEU the UK higher cog. voters were more likely to vote remain during Brexit.
 Authors speculate that lower cog. voters are vulnerable to misinformation